waudinio27/OANDA-bot-with-pyrenko/README.md

 As you can see, I have added on how to use it with historical data from OANDA and a demo account key to be used with the build_history function.

 The optimal brick size is chosen from the second example, were the evaluate_renko function is used for the optimization by using optimal_brick_sfo.
+This is why there is no need for additional indicators to confirm the signal.

 The candles from the pricing stream are downloaded with a while Loop and added to a pandas data frame above the while loop.
 They should form the Renko Bars according to the actual data.
 I could not confirm if this is working so far.
 As the candle that gets downloaded in the stream is the last candle from friday night before the market got closed.

-After the data is added to the DataFrame there is the implementation of the first part of the trading logic.
+After the data is added to the DataFrame it is possible to see the implementation of the first part of the trading logic.
 There is a function to create orders and the command to open a Long or Short position.
 What is missing is that the code is checking for open positions at the account and only opens one position at a time.
-Also the positions need to be closed when direction is changing - this will be the next thing to put before trials with the demo account.
+Also the positions need to be closed when direction is changing - this will be the next thing to do before trials with the demo account.

 Any hints on how to improve the code are welcome!